datacamp/datacamp_facebook_live_nlp/README.md

 ## Prerequisites

 Not a lot.
 It would help if you knew programming fundamentals and the basics of the Python programming language (e.g., variables, for loops) and had a bit of experience with Jupyter Notebooks.
+Also knowing your way around the terminal shell will help.
 However, I have always found that the most important and beneficial prerequisite is a will to learn new things so if you have this quality, you'll definitely get something out of this code-along session.

+If you are going to use the [Anaconda distribution](https://www.anaconda.com/download/) of Python 3 (see below), I ask that you install it before the session.

 ## Getting set up computationally